cat-astrophic/KP_timber_trade/README.md

 2. KP_timber_trade.R (this runs the econometric analyses)
 3. KP_timber_trade_results_tables.py (this creates nicely formatted LaTeX tables for the paper)

+*Be sure to update relevant working directory info at the beginning of each script!*

 The paper is currently under review at *Renewable and Sustainable Energy Reviews*.